All Posts

 Traditional PTO

-Traditional PTO policies usually split employee time off into categories like vacation, sick leave, and personal days.
+Traditional PTO is one of the most popular examples of PTO policies for small businesses.
+It is based on dividing employee time off into categories such as vacation, sick leave, and personal days.
 This policy gives employees a straightforward way to see how much time off they have and how it builds up.
 For example, they might get 10 vacation days, 8 sick days, and 2 personal days, adding up to 20 days of PTO yearly, plus company holidays.
 When they do not use all their days, the employer must pay them for the unused time.

 Employees typically accrue PTO based on their length of service, with longer-tenured staff receiving more days off.
 This structured approach enables employers to comply with time-off regulations easily and allows employees to plan their time off efficiently.